Opty-Fi/docs/protocol/optyfi-protocol/strategy-composition.md

 The entirety of possible strategy sequences form a directed \(possibly cyclic\) graph which we refer to as the Strategy Graph.
 The nodes of the Strategy Graph represent liquidity pools and the inbound edges represent deposits into those liquidity pools.

 OptyFi's Strategy Graph is determined by liquidity pools integrated within the Protocol.
-Integrating a new liquidity pool to the Protocol creates therefore updates the Strategy Graph, potentially generating multiple new strategies.
+Integration a new liquidity pool to the Protocol updates the Strategy graph by adding a new node to the map of nodes.
+This is turn potentially generates multiple new strategies.